 document=['Today is a great weather .
 I love to go out .
 I want to have a lot of fun there.', 'My family is making a trip to hilly area.
 But i hate mountains .
 So i do not want to go there.', 'We went to a Cafe .
 The food was delicious .
 But the staff was bad.', ] for m in document: print("overall sentiment== ",TextBlob(m).polarity) print('*************************************************') for s in TextBlob(m).sentences: print(s,s.polarity) print()

 |Sentiment Analysis with TextBlob|

-This was all about Sentiment analysis and how TextBlob can easily implemented for performing it.
-For Complete code you can access the GitHub TextBlob link.
+This was all about Sentiment analysis and how TextBlob can easily implement for performing it.
+For Complete code, you can access the GitHub TextBlob link.

 We hope you liked the article, do comment down if you face any difficulty in using the library or the code segments.